tymyrddin/purple/source/docs/ai-security/decision.md

 calibrate inputs to produce high model confidence for actions that would benefit from avoiding human review, while keeping the actual risk below the classifier's detection threshold.

-## Why classifiers get adopted before they get hardened
+## Adopting classifiers before they get hardened

 Adopting ML-based classification is straightforward.
 Evaluating whether a model's decision boundaries are robust to adversarial input is a separate discipline that many engineering teams do not have in-house.